syntithenai/docker-cmfive/2pisoftware_continuous_integration.md

 By following the naming convention of XXX_deploy and adding a file Dockrrun.aws, the repository can be used to deploy to elastic beanstalk for production hosting when a deployment repository is tagged.

-Developers have easy access to a test environment with the dev images.
+Developers have easy access to docker images kept up to date with the latest master and develop branches.

 Testing becomes part of our workflow with email notification of test results on all commits to develop.